nourabyte/oop-learn/01-basics/03-static-keyword/step.md

    static int max = 10;
 ```
 ### `Static method` :
-- When a method is declared with the static keyword, it becomes a static method.
 - Static methods are associated with the class itself and can be called directly using the class name, without the need to create an object.
 - They cannot access non-static (instance) variables or methods directly, but they can access other static members within the same class.
 - Static methods are commonly used for utility methods, mathematical computations, or operations that don't require specific instance state.